zhouzi/gwent-api-client/README.md

 ### `createClient({ cache: CacheHandler }): Client`

-Also exported is this method that lets you create a client with a custom cache handler.
+Also exported is a method that lets you create a client with a custom cache handler.
 In order to prevent flooding the Gwent API, please make sure to implement the cache handler that best suits your use case.

 The cache handler must have two methods: